waigania13/carmen/README.md

 attribute           | description
 --------------------|------------
-maxzoom             | The assumed zoom level of the zxy geocoder grid index. shardlevel          | Optional.
-An integer order of magnitude that geocoder data is sharded.
-Defaults to 0. format              | Optional.
+maxzoom             | The assumed zoom level of the zxy geocoder grid index. format              | Optional.
 If set to `pbf` context operations will make use of vector tiles rather than utf grids. geocoder_layer      | Optional.
 A string in the form `layer.field`. `layer` is used to determine what layer to query for context operations.
 Defaults to the first layer found in a vector source. geocoder_address    | Optional.
 A flag (0/1) to indicate that an index can geocode address (house numbers) queries.
 Defaults to 0. geocoder_resolution | Optional.
 Integer bonus against maxzoom used to increase the grid index resolution when indexing.
+Defaults to 0. geocoder_shardlevel | Optional.
+An integer order of magnitude that geocoder data is sharded.
 Defaults to 0.

 ### geocode(query, options, callback)